baidu-research/Soccernet-features/README.md

 In this section, we will be extracting short 10 seconds clips from the Soccernet videos and the clips will have a lower resolution for training.

 Download raw HQ video data from the [Soccernet official website](https://www.soccer-net.org/download).
 Put it in a folder and set $RAW_VIDEOS_ROOT to that folder.

+Notes:

-(There are 3 resolutions, 1080p, 720p, 224p.
-The 720p, 224p videos are all cut from gamestart to end whistle.)
+- Three resolutions of videos are provided 1080p, 720p, 224p.
+The caveat here is that the scripts assumes 1080p is used.
+The key difference is that compared to the 720p, 224p videos, which are trippmed from the gamestart to the end of the game.
+Therefore, a lot of the offsets in the scripts need to be removed.

+- The code as is only lowers the resolution for training clips.
+Potential resource saving (decoding time and memory) can be achieved using even lower fps.
+Decoding speed is the bottleneck in training.
+Lower fps sacrifices data diversity a little bit.
+This tradeoff was not investigated but is worth considering if resource constrained.

 Run the following command.
 The output is commands to extract the clips.
 Redirect the output into a file because there are many extraction commands and you will need to split the file to run the commands in parallel.
 Choose a folder and set the environment variable $CLIPS_FOLDER to save your clips.